DTjomsland/sprout_planner/README.md

 <br>

-## Discuss the database relations to be implemented in your application
+## Discussion of the Database Relations to be Implemented

 *Relations are available visually in the ERD section above.*

 ### Relationships: